CPSSD/feedlark/README.md

 Feedlark uses [Vagrant](http://vagrantup.com).
 Vagrant is a tool to deploy a virtual machine with our required environment fully configured.
 It requires Virtualbox to host the VM.
 The Vagrant startup script can be seen in `Vagrantfile`.
 You can start Vagrant with the instructions in the 'Usage' section below.

 Once the environment is set up, Feedlark uses the [Gearman](http://gearman.org) application framework.
 Gearman allows different modules of the project to be run as separate applications called Workers.
 These Workers can then be requested to complete their task by a Client.
-The Gearman Job Serveri, initiated by Vagrant, handles the communication between each module.
+The Gearman Job Server, initiated by Vagrant, handles the communication between each module.
 All of our Gearman data is transmitted in [BSON](https://en.wikipedia.org/wiki/BSON).
 The format of the data required by each worker is listed in its individual `README.md` file.

 Feedlark is using [MongoDB](http://mongodb.org) for its data storage.
 There are Gearman workers in the `dbtools` directory to handle most database interactions, so that each individual module doesn't need to re-implement database connections.